 Ocean County Probation Parole Departments are agencies that supervise court orders that are an alternative option to imprisonment in Ocean County, NJ.
 Probation is the most commonly imposed type of correctional supervision.
 This office seeks to reduce the probability that those in the program will re-offend.
 Separate adult and juvenile divisions of the agency exist.

 Parole is a program for offenders that are being released from prison and are re-entering the local community.
-Offenders are paroled on a conditional basis and similar to probation may potentially be revoked when the rules or conditions are violated.
-Each year, there are an estimated 350,000 individuals that are transferred from community-based supervision back to jails or prisons.
+Offenders are paroled on a conditional basis, and similar to probation, parole may potentially be revoked when the rules or conditions are violated.
+Each year, there are an estimated 350,000 individuals transferred from community-based supervision back to jails or prisons.